pushkar-dev/VisionArcadia2021-RuntimeTerror/README.md

 11. c11 8,2,1,0 zoomout
 12. c12 8,1,6,0 open / close calender

-All codes used in training models and making training dataset re present in model_train diresctory.
+All codes used in training models and making training dataset re present in model_train directory.